danopstech/starlink/README.md

 - This is where the pretty graphs are
 - Access via your browser at [http://localhost:3000](http://localhost:3000)
 - The username and password is "admin" (no need to change it, its only local)
-- Pre-loaded dashboards are at [Starlink](http://localhost:3000/d/GG3mnflGz/starlink-overview), [Speedtest](http://localhost:3000/d/DS4xw19Gz/speedtest)
+- Pre-loaded dashboards are Starlink, Speedtest, Ping

 **Prometheus**
 - If you know [promQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), this is where you can create adhoc queries